koominsoo/Writeup/CTF/2020/DIMICTF/writeup.md

 - v10 = v16 = original file
 - v20 = random 4bytes in /dev/urandom

 It writes random 4bytes in v17.
-And write each one byte XORed with random 4 bytes. (random[ i%4 ]).
+And write each byte XORed with random 4 bytes. (random[ i%4 ]).

 I know random 4 bytes used to encrypt.
 So get first 4 bytes and XOR again with other data to decrypt "~_enc" file.
 ```python